-This article is third in a 4-part series on managing metadata assets in the IRI Workbench IDE through EGit.
+This article is third in a 4-part series on managing metadata assets in IRI Workbench using Git.
 It focuses on its value in tracking metadata lineage.
-Other articles in the series cover the use of EGit: as a metadata asset hub, for version control, and for metadata security.
+Other articles in the series cover the use of Git as a metadata asset hub, for version control, and for metadata security.

-In the previous article, I demonstrated the submission of IRI project metadata assets through Git in the IRI Workbench GUI, built on Eclipse™.
+In the previous article, I demonstrated the submission of IRI project metadata assets through Git in IRI Workbench, built on Eclipse™.
 This article explains the importance of metadata lineage analysis, and how to view the history of a project stored in a Git repository.

 Metadata lineage shows us the origin of our data and how it has been transformed during processing in order to reach its current state.
 Understanding and retaining the knowledge of data’s origins, changes, and destinations, are fundamental to data governance.
 It also improves confidence in the metadata itself, the data and processes the metadata defines, and the decisions we make from the end results of the processing.